intentframe/intentframe/docs/terminal_use/current_pragmatic_choice.md

 These pass shield and policy.

 But because `network_probe:*` is deliberately not a read-only fast path, they still go through AE/Guardian.
-That’s sane for your current release.
-Jarvis can use network, but network is reviewed.
+This is consistent with the current release: Jarvis can use network, but network is reviewed.

 ### 4. Word false positives can block normal research